grensen/perceptron_concept/README.md

                      // sum the products to the netinput net += neuron[n] * weight[m];
 ```
-n starts with 0 because on i0 t is 0 and the loop end is t + u[i] = 3, to run the the n-sided neuron[0, 1, 2] for every k neuron.
+n starts with 0 because on i0 t is 0 and the loop end on i0 is t + u[i] = 3, to run the the n-sided neuron[0, 1, 2] for every k neuron.

 m = w + k, here k adds k+=1 after every k loop, w add the steps after every i loop,
 the weights m=0, m=5, m=10 connects to neuron[3] see the picture above.